 In 1904, a marble statue was erected in Poix-du-Nord by the sculptor Fagel to one of the greatest actors of the late eighteenth and early nineteenth century.
-The actor’s name was François Joseph Talma.
+That actor was François Joseph Talma.
 Another statue had been sculpted by Pierre Jean David and erected to Talma in 1837 in the vestibule of the Theatre Français opposite the great Enlightenment writer Voltaire.

 Talma was born on 15 January 1763 in Paris.
-His father was a dentist, and, for a time, Talma practiced dentistry, but the stage was too big of a draw for him.
+His father was a dentist, and, for a time, Talma practiced dentistry like his father.
+However, the stage held too big of a draw for him.
 It might have begun when he was young, as he had his first theatrical performance when he was eight years old.
 He played a part in the story of Tamerlane and was to close the play by announcing to Tamerlane the death of his son.

 “The child’s story was told in a burst of sorrow, which surprised the audience.
 However, the curtain fell; and the little actors had dispersed to get rid of their robes, when Talma was missed, and was not found till after some search in a corner, still wrapped in his robe of tragedy, and weeping bitterly at the misfortune of the imperial dynasty.”

-Several years later, Talma’s stage debut happened at the Comédie-Française when he played the role of Seide in Voltaire’s Mahomet on 27 November 1787.
-Despite being lauded for his debut performance, Talma initially obtained only secondary roles, even though he had all the talent necessary for a leading man: He was striking in appearance and had a powerful, compelling trained voice.
-In addition, he was forward thinking.
-In the eighteenth century, no matter the time period being portrayed on stage, actors and actresses appeared in eighteenth century costumes.
+Several years later, Talma’s stage debut took place at the Comédie-Française when he played the role of Seide in Voltaire’s Mahomet on 27 November 1787.
+Despite being lauded for his debut performance, he initially obtained only secondary roles, even though he had all the talent necessary for a leading man: He was striking in appearance and had a powerful, compelling trained voice.
+In addition, he was forward thinking because in the eighteenth century, no matter the time period being portrayed on stage, actors and actresses appeared in eighteenth century costumes.
 Talma objected to this and advocated for realism on stage.
 Thus, while acting in Voltaire’s Brutus, he appeared in a toga and sported a short Roman haircut, which resulted in some people claiming he introduced the male Neoclassical hairstyle.

 Talma’s fame was finally sealed when he appeared in a tragedy written by the dramatist Marie-Joseph Blaise de Chénier called Charles the Ninth.
-Originally Chénier requested the leading tragedian named Étienne Meynier, but better known by his stage name of Saint-Fal, play the part.
+Originally Chénier requested another man play the leading role.
+He wanted the leading tragedian Étienne Meynier, better known by his stage name of Saint-Fal.
 However, after waiting on Saint-Fal for some time, the actor returned the play with a sneer telling Chénier that young Talma might do well enough in the part.
-Chénier was angry, but he had seen Talma perform, and, so he went to him and Talma accepted the part.
+Chénier was angry, but he had seen Talma perform, and, so he went to him and he accepted the role.
 On opening night, all Parisians gazed eagerly upon Talma, and as he had “studied the character with his entire soul, the tragedy triumphed, and the fame of the actor was sealed.”

 By the 1820s, Talma was established as “the dominant personality at the Comédie-Française, where he alone could still successfully impose classical tragedy upon the public.”
 People regularly noted that he was an outstanding actor.
 For example, the American actor, playwright, and author, John Howard Payne, maintained that although Talma’s face was not particularly remarkable, in action “it was amazing.”
 As a witness to Talma’s skillful acting abilities, he wrote: